enthought/traits-futures/docs/source/guide/threading.rst

     In this case, it's better to create the ``results_lock`` explicitly when ``MyModel`` is instantiated (e.g., by adding an ``__init__`` method).
     Better still, rework the design to avoid needing to share ``results`` between multiple threads in the first place.
-Traits Futures can help with that!

 -   **Have a clear, documented thread-ownership model.** The organization and documentation of your code should make it clear which pieces of code are